Enquiry about object: 6642

 UK art market

 This large, powerful mask has a strong visual presence from its bold carving and superb patina.
-It would have been worn by a male performer, probably in an Ibibio Ekpo society ritual.
+It would have been worn by an Ibibio male performer, most likely for an Ekpo society ritual.

 It has a full face, large oblong eyes, and a gaping mouth surrounded by massive lips.
 The ears are small in comparison and there is some ochre-filled scarrification.
 There are also two applied sets of three knobs on each side of the forehead.